koyel-cy/Sentiment-Analysis/README.md

 ## Data Source

-The analysis utilizes a dataset of Amazon product reviews collected through web scraping or API integration.
+The analysis utilizes a dataset of Amazon product reviews having 8,000+ reviews from Kaggle.

 ## Tools Used